 Whether you're eating breakfast, getting ready in the morning or going for a drive in the car, putting on an audiobook is an easy way to keep your mind engaged and your eyes off the screen.
-The audiobook for "Becoming" won Michelle Obama a Grammy this year and might be worth putting on your listening list.
+The audiobook for "Becoming" won Michelle Obama a Grammy and might be worth putting on your listening list.

 Alleviating the strain

+If you simply can't stay away from your devices, investing in a pair of blue light glasses can help reduce the strain on your eyes.
 According to a study conducted by Harvard researchers, the blue light from our phones, especially when used closer to bedtime, can suppress melatonin secretion in the body.

 When nothing else works